Marion Kane: Food Sleuth®

 For two of those, I was pretty much closeted in the Roger Smith Hotel attending back-to-back seminars at a cookbook conference.
 Read more…

-My Interview with Judith Jones, Julia Child’s Editor, at her Home in New York
+Judith Jones, Julia Child’s Editor, Talks about her Dear Friend

 I arrived at the door of Judith Jones’s compact, six-room apartment in a classic brownstone on New York’s Upper East Side to the sounds of enthusiastic, high-pitched barking on the other side of the door.